cast-org/figuration/docs/content/buttons.md

 Make buttons look inactive by adding the `disabled` boolean attribute to any `<button>` element.

-{% callout info %}
-**Heads up!** IE9 and below render disabled buttons with gray, shadowed text that we can't override.
-{% endcallout %}

 {% example html %}
 <strong>Standard Buttons:</strong>
 <p>